pythonqa/Django-pythonQApp/README.md

 How to fork this repo:

-In order to work,this repo needs have python and pienv installed.
+In order to work,this repo needs have python3 and pipenv installed.